sgnconnects/Linux-factory-reset/README.md

 ##### Alternative for larger image that wont fit on both partitions

- * You can have in second partiton a minimal linux 80K like th eone here: https://github.com/circinusX1/minimarmfs
+ * You can have in second partiton a minimal linux ~200M like the one here: https://github.com/circinusX1/minimarmfs
  * Have the rootfs tar.gz-ed
  * Change the installation script to untar, instead of sync like: